aakankshsingh02/one-point-resource/README.md

-This Solution was accepted and team reached the National finals'22.
+This Solution was accepted and team reached the National finals'22 and stood 2nd Nationally